Guangdong: Prehistory

 The Neolithic era began in the Pearl River Delta (珠江三角洲) 7,000 years before present (BP), with the early period from around 7000 to 5000 BP (c.
 5050–3050 BC), and the late period from about 5000 to 3500 BP (c.
 3050–1550 BC).
 In coastal Guangdong, the Neolithic was likely introduced from the middle Yangtze River area (Jiao 2013).
-In inland Guangdong, the neolithic appeared in Guangdong 4,600 years before present (BP).
+In inland Guangdong, the Neolithic appeared in Guangdong 4,600 years before present (BP).
 The Neolithic in northern inland Guangdong is represented by the Shixia culture (石峽文化), which occurred from 4600 to 4200 BP (c.
 2650–2250 BC).

 Imperial

 Originally inhabited by a mixture of tribal groups known to the Chinese as the Baiyue ("Hundred Yue"), the region first became part of China during the Qin dynasty.
-Under the Qin Dynasty, Chinese administration began and along with it reliable historical records in the region.
+Under the Qin Dynasty, Chinese administration began and along with it, reliable historical records about the region.
 After establishing the first unified Chinese empire, the Qin expanded southwards and set up Nanhai Commandery at Panyu, near what is now part of Guangzhou.
-The region was an independent kingdom as Nanyue between the fall of Qin and the reign of Emperor Wu of Han.
+The region was later controlled by an independent kingdom known as Nanyue between the fall of Qin and the reign of Emperor Wu of Han.
 The Han dynasty administered Guangdong, Guangxi, and northern Vietnam as Jiaozhi Province; southernmost Jiaozhi Province was used as a gateway for traders from the west—as far away as the Roman Empire.
 Under the Wu Kingdom of the Three Kingdoms period, Guangdong was made its own province, the Guang Province, in 226 CE.

 Canton was a prosperous port city along a tropical frontier region beset by disease and wild animals, but rich in oranges, banyan, bananas, and lychee fruits.
 They traded slaves, silk and chinaware with Persians, Brahmans and Malays in exchange for their renowned medicines and fragrant tropical woods.
 Shi'a Muslims who had fled persecution in Khorasan and Buddhists from India lived side by side in the thriving town each erecting their own houses of worship.
 A foreign quarter sprang up along the river where many traders of diverse backgrounds including Arabs and Singhalese took up residence.

 The port's importance declined after it was raided by Arabs and Persians in 758 and the foreign residents were at times troubled by the corrupt local officials, sometimes responding violently.
 During one incident in 684, for example, a merchant vessel's captain murdered a corrupt governor who had used his position to steal from the merchant.